nasa-gcn/architect-plugin-search/README.md

 # Architect plugin for OpenSearch / ElasticSearch

-This is a [plugin](https://arc.codes/docs/en/guides/plugins/overview) for [Architect](https://arc.codes/) that installs an [Amazon OpenSearch Serverless](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/serverless.html) collection for the application.
+This is a [plugin](https://arc.codes/docs/en/guides/plugins/overview) for [Architect](https://arc.codes/) that provisions managed [Amazon OpenSearch](https://aws.amazon.com/opensearch-service/) for the application.

 When you are using Architect's [sandbox](https://arc.codes/docs/en/reference/cli/sandbox) mode, the plugin [downloads and runs Elasticsearch locally](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html#elasticsearch-install-packages).